[UPDATE - 2nd September 2018]: Another series is up, this time about A Mermaid's Kiss.

 This one's a much more Gareth-centric series, focusing on his fear of the sea, and his attempts to overcome it with scuba-diving, swimming and a bit of jumping off a high cliff.

 To provide the spooky element in this series, we've got the return of a childhood friend/bullying victim, Guto, he of the webbed toes and possibly merman heritage.
-Mermaids also keep popping up in general, with a slight interest in having him join them down where it's better, under the sea.
+Mermaids also keep popping up in general, with a slight interest in having him join them down where it's better (and possibly wetter), under the sea.
+It's definitely growing on me as a series I listen to more of it.

 The music is still excellent, setting the scene beautifully, and even though the stakes are relatively low, it manages to keep a fair bit of tension.
-Note:a bit of investigation finds that the music is Knee-Deep in the North Sea by Portico Quartet (Amazon).
+Note: a bit of investigation (after someone asked) finds that the music is Knee-Deep in the North Sea by Portico Quartet (Download on Amazon UK or Amazon US).

 It's set in the village of Glan Don on the Welsh Coast, centred around the local pub, the Druid's Rest, which is run by Gareth (Elis) and Diane (Emma Sidi).
 The pub is undergoing a bit of havoc currently, having had a coffee machine placed in it, and the beaned beast is causing disruption to everyone's quiet lives.